Photo credit Trinity Robbins

 The good news: Cole Eiserman scored twice, ending a six-game scoring drought; Tynan Lawrence scored his first collegiate goal; Mikhail Yegorov was immense in goal, making 36 saves and keeping Providence from running up the score, especially in the opening period; and BU rallied to tie from a two-goal deficit and then a one-goal deficit.

-The bad news: Providence capitalized on two early power plays and then on two third-period turnovers to claim the win; the Friar dominated the Terriers--in shots, O-zone possession, face offs and physically--for long stretches of the game, especially that first period.
+The bad news: Providence capitalized on two early power plays and then on two third-period turnovers to claim the win; the Friars dominated the Terriers--in shots, O-zone possession, face offs and physically--for long stretches of the game, especially that first period.
 And Terrier penalties led to seven PC power plays.

 The first power-play came at 6:44 and the Friars made quick work of it, scoring in just 16 seconds.
 Yegorov made stops on John Mustard and Roger McQueen before Logan Sawyer fired a rebound into a half-empty net.